6 things to consider when buying an air fryer

 Aesthetics are important too, so consider the colour and finish of your air fryer as well as the design.
 The most premium designs come with sleek, finger-print proof black finishes and rose-gold trims, for example, designed to enhance the style of your kitchen.

-Opt for an easy to navigate control panel
+Choose an easy to navigate control panel

 All good air fryers should come with an easy to understand control panel with variable heat and temperature settings so you can tailor the food to your taste.